-Sermon for the Sunday next before Lent Year C
+Sermon for the Sunday next before Lent Year B

-The Transfiguration of Christ on the mountain is not for the Gospel writer Luke a theatrical effect, but a reality which introduces notes of awe and of wonder and draws us into itself.
-For here we are ‘falling into the hands of the living God’.
-The Transfiguration is a meeting with the Jesus who has become Christ.
-It happens right before our eyes, and to see such things is to experience God’s glory.
-The glory is enveloped in brightness, and yet reveals a terrible secret - of the Christ who is the fulfiller all things, even unto death and resurrection.
-The secret is disclosed in dazzling white and also within thick shadow and dark cloud.
-Even though the Feast of the Transfiguration takes place in August, this Gospel reading is purposefully set before us as a key text for the coming of the penitential season of Lent.
-In this context, the mountain of Transfiguration is the place of amazing appearances, and yet also of stark realities; of terrible truth.
+Transfiguration of Christ on the mountain is not for the Gospel writer Mark, a theatrical effect, but one which introduces notes of awe and of wonder and draws us into itself.
+For Mark and Hopkins we are ‘falling into the hands of the living God’.
+It is a meeting with the Jesus who has become Christ.
+It happens right before our eyes.
+To see such things with the inner eye is to experience glory.
+The glory is enveloped in brightness, and yet reveals a terrible secret - of the Christ, the One who has fulfilled all things, even unto death and resurrection.
+The secret is disclosed in dazzling white and yet within thick shadow and dark cloud.
+Even though the Feast of the Transfiguration takes place in August, this Gospel reading is deliberately set before us as a key text for the Sunday before Lent.
+The mountain of Transfiguration the place of amazing appearances, and also of stark realities; of terrible truth.
 It points to the Cross even as it manifests the glory of God.
-As we sing the well-known hymn ‘Tis Good Lord to be here’, there is already a strong sense of foreboding:
+As we sing the well-known hymn ‘Tis Good Lord to be Here’, there is already a strong sense of foreboding:

 Fulfiller of the past,

 And our redemption see.